How Russian invaders are plundering the historical values of Ukraine: they are pulling from museums and from underground

 If it were not for the war with Russia, archaeological activity in Ukraine would have been in full swing and many finds and scientific discoveries would still please scientists.
 Mikhail Videiko - archaeologist, researcher of Trypillian culture, Doctor of Historical Sciences - lists how many projects in which he was personally involved had to be suspended.

 “These are international projects, the largest one was with the Christian Albrecht University of Kiel (Germany), which lasted since 2012,” he says.
-“Excavations of the Kyiv Metropolitan University named after B. Grinchenko were planned in the village of Maidanetskoe in the Cherkassy region - there is a Trypillian temple.”
+“It was planned to excavate the Kyiv Metropolitan University named after B. Grinchenko in the village of Maidanetskoe in the Cherkassy region - there is a Trypillian temple.”

 Research began in Podolia, a joint project was supposed to be implemented with Polish archaeologists from Adam Mickiewicz University in Poznan, research on monuments and burial mounds in the Zhytomyr region was also postponed.
 “And the Germans are now working in Moldova, in Romania, researching Trypillian culture there, but we are not here,” the scientist sighs.
 “But I must say that they support us, invite us to various conferences at their own expense, so we don’t fall out and publish what we have dug up before.”

 Even excavations in Tripoli, planned by the Kyiv Metropolitan University, were canceled - it is now risky to work there.
 An important archaeological site was also damaged.
-“The shelling (directed at the Trypillian thermal power plant - ed.) already caused direct damage - landslides began on the mountain on which the ancient Russian city was located, and now it turned out that there was a Trypillian settlement there,” says Videiko, “Landslides began and the remains began to collapse ancient buildings.
+“The shelling (directed at the Trypillya thermal power plant - ed.) already caused direct damage - landslides began on the mountain on which the ancient Russian city was located, and now it turned out that there was also a Trypillya settlement,” says Videiko.
+“Landslides began and the remains began to collapse ancient buildings.

 So, last year a pottery forge from the times of Rus' moved to the Dnieper - we went and collected what was left of it on the shore.”
 Problems arose with conducting archaeological practice - this year students worked on excavations in the center of Kyiv, and when there was alarm, they quit work and hid.